Supplements

 Magnesium

-Many of us are at risk for having low levels of magnesium, especially those with metabolic syndrome, including diabetes.
-It is difficult to estimate magnesium levels in the body because blood levels are tightly controlled and most magnesium is found inside cells.
-Having a normal blood level of magnesium does not mean that you are not deficient.
+Many of us are at risk for low magnesium levels, especially those with metabolic syndrome, including diabetes.
+It is difficult to estimate magnesium levels because blood levels are tightly controlled and most magnesium is found inside cells.
+Regular blood tests are not accurate.
+Having normal blood levels of magnesium does not mean that your cells have normal levels.
 If your blood level is low, then your body is seriously depleted.
 Fortunately, magnesium is safe and can be taken as a daily supplement.

-Magnesium glycinate is an excellent choice because it usually does not cause intestinal symptoms, and glycinate is a substance that is friendly to the microbiome, providing a double benefit.
-I take about 400 mg of magnesium glycinate nightly because it helps calm the body and promote sleep.
-For an enhanced combination of body temperature change and magnesium absorption through the skin, add an Epsom salt bath just prior to sleep.
+Magnesium glycinate is an excellent choice because it is highly bioavailable (at about 80%) and does not typically cause intestinal symptoms such as diarrhea.
+Glycinate is microbiome-friendly, providing a double benefit.
+I take about 400 mg of magnesium glycinate at night because it helps calm the body and promote sleep.
+To enhance magnesium absorption through the skin and change body temperature, take a magnesium salt bath just before going to sleep.

 Vitamin D3

-The recommended amount of vitamin D3 is just enough to prevent deficiency, but not enough for optimal health.
+The recommended amount of vitamin D3 is just enough to prevent deficiency but not enough to promote optimal health.
 Recent studies have revealed two significant findings.
-First, a significant portion of the population is deficient in vitamin D3, which is defined as having levels below 20 ng/mL.
-Second, researchers found significant health benefits in people with slightly higher levels of vitamin D3 (about 34 ng/mL) compared to those with lower levels.
+First, a significant portion of the population is deficient in vitamin D3, defined as having levels below 20 ng/mL.
+Second, researchers found that people with slightly higher levels of vitamin D3 (about 34 ng/mL) experienced significant health benefits compared to those with lower levels.
 These benefits include decreased infection rates, improved autoimmune disease symptoms, and reduced cancer mortality.
 Every resource I’ve read recommends significantly higher levels of vitamin D3 than traditional guidelines do.
-Levels above 70 ng/mL are likely the lower limit for good health, and levels between 100 and 150 ng/mL are much better for overall health and a healthy gut microbiome.
-Depression and anxiety improve with strong vitamin D3 levels.
+Levels above 70 ng/mL are likely the lower limit for good health.
+Levels between 100 and 150 ng/mL are optimal for overall health and a healthy gut microbiome.
+Depression and anxiety improve with adequate vitamin D3 levels.
 Many medical practitioners are not up to speed on vitamin D levels.
 Aim for over 100 ng/mL.

-To achieve this level, start taking at least 5,000 IU per day and have your levels checked.
-There is scientific support for taking up to 10,000 IU per day for possible anti-cancer benefits.
+To achieve this level, take at least 5,000 IU per day and have your levels checked.
+There is scientific support for taking up to 10,000 IU per day for potential anti-cancer benefits.
 Don’t be afraid to take vitamin D3.
 Your vitamin D3 level is your best defense against getting sick from a virus, and it affects nearly every aspect of your health.
 I personally take 10,000 IU per day to maintain a level above 100 ng/mL.
-Currently, I am at 138 ng/mL.
+Currently, my level is 138 ng/mL.

 Omega 3 and DHA

-Unless you eat sardines every day, your omega-3 to omega-6 ratio is probably not ideal.
-Taking a quality omega-3 DHA supplement is a reasonable way to improve your omega-3 levels.
-However, remember that reducing your omega-6 intake from unhealthy foods is also necessary.
+Unless you eat sardines daily, your omega-3-to-omega-6 ratio is likely suboptimal.
+Taking a high-quality DHA omega-3 supplement is a good way to increase your omega-3 levels.
+However, it’s important to reduce your omega-6 intake from unhealthy foods as well.
 Supplements can complement a healthy diet.
-However, we cannot negate bad food with good supplements.
-Unfortunately, the best source of DHA comes from fish, but there are also algae-based formulations available for vegans.
+However, supplements cannot negate the effects of a poor diet.
+The best source of DHA is fish, but there are also algae-based formulations available for vegans.

 Iodine

 It’s hard to believe, but iodine deficiency is making a comeback in the United States.
-The “pink” salt craze seems to have taken over, and people are not using iodized salt much anymore.
-I use iodized sea salt for cooking, which you can find in the webstore.
-Taking an iodine supplement is also reasonable.
+The “pink salt” trend has taken over, and people aren’t using iodized salt as much anymore.
+I use iodized sea salt for cooking, and you can find it in my webstore.
+Taking an iodine supplement is also a good idea.
 Sea kelp-derived supplements are a good source.
-Beware, though, that much of the pink salt is not true Himalayan, and even the real stuff lacks iodine.
+Look for a daily supplement containing 300 to 400 micrograms (mcg).

 Vitamin C